 Several types of aldehydes have been used as fixatives in histology, but they are no longer included in the more common histological procedures.
 For example, chloride hydrate was used for the fixation of the nervous system, acrolein (very toxic) for electron microscopy, and glyoxal as a general fixative.

 Nowadays, most fixation procedures include several fixatives, either together in solution or one by one in successive fixation steps.
 In this way, the advantages of each fixative can be applied to the same sample, and some disadvantages can be balanced.
 There are many fixation procedures, both in their components, the proportion of each of them, and in the way they are used, depending on the sample and on what we want to observe.
 Together with the fixative compounds, there are other components in the fixative solution for adjusting other features like osmolarity and pH.
-For example, most fixatives are dissolved in buffered solutions with a neutral pH so that tissue structures are not much affected.
-Some substances are also added with different purposes.
+For example, most fixatives are dissolved in buffered isosmotic solutions with a neutral pH so that tissue structures are not much affected.
+Other substances are also added with different purposes.
 Thus, ethylene glycol allows freezing the sample and get frozen sections, preventing the protein diffusion as well.

 The followings are some of the most common fixative mixtures.
 They show a combination of properties suitable for the observation of a large variety of tissues and staining procedures.